Catherine Harris: Career

-Harris currently serves as a director of the National Gallery of Australia, The Australian Ballet, UNSW Business School, the Museum of Contemporary Art Australia, the Australia Japan Foundation and as a Trustee of the Sydney Cricket and Sports Ground Trust.
+Harris currently serves as a director of the National Gallery of Australia, The Australian Ballet, UNSW Business School, the Museum of Contemporary Art Australia, the Australia Japan Foundation and as a Trustee of the Sydney Cricket & Sports Ground Trust.
 She has served as Honorary Consul of Bhutan in Sydney since 2 June 2004.
 Harris is a governor of the University of Notre Dame Australia.
 In February 2012 she was appointed to Australian Rugby League Commission.

 Honours and awards

 In 2000 Harris was awarded the Public Service Medal (PSM) "for outstanding public service as Director of the Commonwealth's Affirmative Action Agency and her role in the acceptance of affirmative action by Australia's business community."
 She was awarded the Centenary Medal on 1 January 2001 "for service to Australian society in business leadership".

 In 2006 Harris was appointed an Officer of the Order of Australia (AO) "for service to community development through leadership roles in organisations related to education, health care, advancement of the status of women, the Catholic Church, the arts and sport, and to international relations between Australia and Asia, particularly support for Bhutanese people living in Australia."

-The UNSW Business School awarded Harris with an Honorary Doctorate of Business (Hon.D.Bus) in 2008; and she is a Fellow of the Australian Institute of Company Directors (FAICD).
+The UNSW Business School awarded Harris with an Honorary Doctorate of Business in 2008; and she is a Fellow of the Australian Institute of Company Directors (FAICD).

 Personal life

-Harris is a Roman Catholic, is married to David whom she met while completing her undergraduate degree, and together they have five sons.
+Harris was the first born daughter of Theo and Mary Rossi.
+She married David Harris, who, she had first met when they were both children and later reconnected with while completing her undergraduate degree.
+They have five sons.